MostafaRamzySayedAhmed/CalculatorApp/README.md

 # Calculator

-This Is a Simple Calculator Which Provides The Four Basic Arithmetic Operations (Addition, Subtraction, Multiplication & Division), It's Built on HTML, HTML5, CSS, CSS3, Font-Awesome CSS Library, Bootstrap & PHP.
+It’s a Responsive Web App Built on HTML, CSS, Bootstrap & PHP,

-**It Provides Full Validation For All Of The Input Fields Depending on Both Client-Side & Server-Side Validations.**
+**It Provides the Basic Arithmetic Operations in a Fully Validated Form Using Both Client-Side & Server-Side Validations.**